theolivenbaum/resin/README.md

 Main processes of the Resin back-end:

-__Write__: documents, that consist of keys and values, that are mappable to `IDictionary<string, object>` without corruption, where object is of type int, long, float, datetime, or string, e.g. unnested JSON documents, are persisted to disk, fields turned into term vectors through tokenization, each added to a graph node (see "Balancing") that references one or more documents, each appended to a file on disk as part of a segment in a column index that will, by the powers of your platform's parallellism, be scanned during mapping of those queries that target this column.
+__Write__: documents, that consist of keys and values, that are mappable to `IDictionary<string, object>` without corruption, where object is of type int, long, float, datetime, string *, basically a non-nested JSON document (or XML, or something else, it's your choice.
+There's no recipe. **), are persisted to disk, fields turned into term vectors through tokenization, each added to a graph node (see "Balancing") that references one or more documents, each appended to a file on disk as part of a segment in a column index that will, by the powers of your platform's parallellism, be scanned during mapping of those queries that target this column.

+* or bit array
+** as long as you use Knorr stockpot.

 Tokenization is configured by implementing `IModel.Tokenize`.